ceeoinnovations/prev-ceeoinnovations/_projects/DONOTOPEN.markdown

 ---
 layout: post

-title: How to Make a Project Page
+title: How to Make a Project
 description:  short description on how to make a project page
 displayimg: sample_folder/cover.jpg
 categories: ["DELETE CATEGORIES THAT DON'T APPLY","LabVIEW", "CNC", "Machine"]